 The primary ClearChem objective is to provide users with complete and fully transparent self-declared (i.e., first-party) environmental product claims in a uniform format:

-- The product is unambiguously identified on the certificate of conformity.
+- The product is unambiguously identified.

 - Additional information needed for USGBC LEED v4 Low-Emitting Materials credit is provided.